 Planning

-CE621 - uRBAN tRANSPORTATION pLANNING
+CE621 - uRBAN tRANSPORTATION SYstems pLANNING

 Course Code: CE-621

 Course Learning Outcome: This course aims to provide a comprehensive scientific insight into transportation system planning in general, associated modelling techniques and relevant applications in specific.
-The course aims to provide students with an in-depth theoretical understanding of typical four-stage sequential transportation planning.
+The course aims to give students an in-depth theoretical understanding of typical four-stage sequential transportation planning.
 It also incorporates the concepts of transportation system management and accessibility and mobility considerations in transportation planning.

-Session: Offered in Even Semesters (Next Session: January 2024 – May 2024)
+Session: Offered in Even Semesters (Ongoing Session: January 2024 – May 2024)

 Broad Syllabus:

-UNIT I: Introduction to Planning and Travel Demand Modeling (13 Lectures)
+UNIT I: Introduction to Planning and Travel Demand Modeling (4 Lectures)

 General concept and planning process, Hierarchical levels of planning, Passenger and Good transportation, Urban Travel characteristics, Types of Planning, Zoning, Data Collection, Regional Planning, Types of Surveys